opendnssec/odslab/opendnssec-lab.md

     File contents:

         <Listener>
           <Interface><Port>5353</Port></Interface>
         </Listener>

 4. Almost done, time to update the zone list and select DNS as the output adapter.
-For this we export the zonelist to get an up-to-date copy, modify it and import it back
+For this we export the zonelist to get an up-to-date copy, modify the entry for groupX.odslab.se and import it back again.

         sudo ods-enforcer zonelist export
         sudo vim /etc/opendnssec/zonelist.xml